arvishcdoshi/BERT-FineTuning/README.md

 # BERT-Fine Tuning

-Code sample demonstrating fine tuning of a BERT model with a custom dataset for classifying the emotions ( i.e sentiment analysis )
+Emotion Classification with BERT and LoRA

+This notebook demonstrates the process of fine-tuning a BERT (Bidirectional Encoder Representations from Transformers) model for emotion classification.
+We leverage the powerful pre-trained bert-base-uncased model and apply the LoRA (Low-Rank Adaptation) technique to efficiently adapt it to a new dataset, specifically the SetFit/emotion dataset.